Customize the GlobalProtect App

 - Enter theGlobalProtect App Config Refresh Intervalto specify the number of hours that the GlobalProtect portal waits before it initiates the next refresh of a client’s configuration (range is 1-168; default is 24).

 - (Windows only) Depending on your security requirements, specify whether toRetain Connection on Smart Card Removal.
 By default, this option is set toYes, meaning GlobalProtect retains the tunnel when a user removes a smart card containing a client certificate.
-To terminate the tunnel, set this option toNo.This feature requires Content Release version 590-3397 or a later version.
+To terminate the tunnel, set this option toNo.This feature requires Content Release version 590-3397 or later.

 - Configure the menus and UI views that are available to users who have this agent configuration.In the App Configurations area, configure any of the following options: